It's easy to check your cap

 Bring forward unused cap amounts

-If you're under 65 and you go over the cap, you may be able to bring forward up to 3 years of after-tax contributions.
+If you're under 67 and you go over the cap, you may be able to bring forward up to three years of after-tax contributions.
 The amount you can bring forward depends on your total super balance at 30 June of the previous financial year.
+The following table represents the bring forward arrangement for a transfer balance cap of $1.7 million.

 Note that your total super balance and your contributions cap is based on the balances of all your super accounts, not just your UniSuper account.